Save on Taxes in 2014 by Sharing the Wealth with Family

 On top of all this, when it comes to your tax filings for yourself or clients, consider e-filing this year.
 When considering solutions to efile 1099 forms, I recommend using services like eFile4Biz.com.
 They’re an industry leader, and whether you use them or not, their service can be an excellent benchmark to measure other providers quality.

-They handle everything – the e-filing, printing and delivery of your forms to recipients as well.
+They handle everything – they efile 1099 and W-2 forms for you, as well as print and deliver your forms to recipients.
 This will save you tons of running around and stress involved with organizing forms and postage, including running around to drop off the mail.
 Their video is shown above, if you want to learn more.